jirau/simple-api/README.md

 ### Tutorial: Deploying a cloud-native microservice in the IBM Kubernetes Service, going beyond deploying a Hello World application container.

+Continous integration and continous delivery (CI/CD) models and technologies have become a critical aspects for enterprises adopting DevOps and cloud-native development.
+Complexities, skill and knowledge gaps can be significant inhibitors for entry and for adoption at a larger scale.
+Pipeline tools that provide CI/CD automation, ease of configuration and operation allows application developers to efficiently embrace and incorporate these tools into their projects.

-By following this tutorial, you will be able to exercise all the steps necessary to deploy a cloud-native microservice in the IBM Kubernetes Service (IKS) by leveraging IBM Cloud's toolchain automation tools.
+By following this tutorial, you will be able to exercise all the steps necessary to deploy a fully functional cloud-native microservice in the IBM Kubernetes Service (IKS) by leveraging IBM Cloud's toolchain automation tools.

 **Prerequisites**
 * You will need an IBM Cloud Account.
 If you don't have one, you can sign up for a free [trial](https://cloud.ibm.com/).